Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ### **Overview Page**

 This page provides a public dashboard for the event, showing a leaderboard, a live feed of recent completions, and a chart of each team's score over time.

+### **Board Setup Page**

+This project includes a powerful **Board Setup** page that provides a graphical interface for editing the entire bingo board configuration.
+It is accessible from the main navigation bar.

+#### **Features**

+-   **Password Protected**: Access is restricted to users with the admin password.
+-   **Visual Tile Editor**: Drag, drop, and resize tiles directly on the board image.
+-   **Live Style Editor**: Modify global and tile-specific styles and see a live preview.
+-   **Team & Security Management**: Add or remove teams and change admin/team passwords.
+-   **Direct Google Sheet Sync**: Load and save all configurations directly to and from your Google Sheet.

+#### ⚠️ **Security Warning**

+The setup page provides full administrative control over the bingo board's configuration, including all tile data, styles, and passwords.

+**It is strongly recommended to remove the link to this page and/or the `Setup.html` file itself from your Google Apps Script project once the initial board setup is complete.**

+Leaving this page active in a live environment increases the risk of an unauthorized user gaining access and causing irreversible damage to your board data if they manage to guess the admin password.

 ### **Admin View**